aantron/ocaml.org/data/planet/camlcity/omake-on-steroids-part-2.md

 On Linux, posix_spawn is a library function of glibc.
 By default, however, it is no real help because it uses fork/exec (being very conservative).
 If you pass the flag POSIX_SPAWN_USEVFORK, though, it switches to a fast alternate implementation.
-I was pointed (by T&ouml;r&ouml;k Edwin) to a few emails showing that the quality in glibc is not yet optimal.
+I was pointed (by Török Edwin) to a few emails showing that the quality in glibc is not yet optimal.
 In particular, there are weaknesses in signal handling and in thread cancellation.
 Fortunately, these weaknesses do not matter for